lastcoolnameleft/sobriquet/README.md

 npm run start-dev
 ```

-In browser, go to: http://localhost:8080/
+In your browser, go to: http://localhost:8080/

 ## Credits